 A biopsy entails a small sample of tissue being removed from a part of the body.
 The sample is then examined under the microscope to look for abnormal cells.
 If you have a colonoscopy or sigmoidoscopy, the doctor or nurse can take a biopsy of any abnormal tissue.
 This is done by passing a thin grabbing instrument down a side channel of the colonoscope or sigmoidoscope.
 It can take up to two weeks for the result of a biopsy.

 Assessing the extent and spread

 If you are confirmed to have bowel cancer, further tests may be done to assess if it has spread.
-For example, a CT scan, an MRI scan, or an ultrasound scan.
+For example, a computerised tomography (CT) scan, a magnetic resonance imaging (MRI) scan, or an ultrasound scan.
 This assessment is called staging of the cancer.
 The aim of staging is to find out:

 - How much the tumour in the colon or rectum has grown, and whether it has grown partially or fully through the wall of the colon or rectum.

 - Whether the cancer has spread to local lymph nodes.

 - Whether the cancer has spread to other areas of the body (metastasised).

 By finding out the stage of the cancer, it helps doctors to advise on the best treatment options.
 It also gives a reasonable indication of outlook (prognosis).
 For bowel cancer, it may not be possible to give an accurate staging until after an operation to remove the tumour.
 The tumour, node, metastasis (TNM) classification system is being increasingly used to stage bowel cancer.
 See the separate leaflet called Stages of Cancer for details.

 What are the treatment options for colon or rectal cancer?

 Treatment options that may be considered include surgery, chemotherapy and radiotherapy.
 The treatment advised for each case depends on various factors such as the stage of the cancer (how large the cancer is and whether it has spread), and your general health.